minelaganovic/NewsApp_Frontend/README.md

 # ___NewsApp___

-This is a full stack news app application built with React Native and Node JS.
+This is a full stack news application built with React Native and Node JS.

 # Features
 - User-friendly application for all types of people.